mfaeezshabbir/inkspiree/apps/web/README.md

-# Inkspire Web Application
+# Inkspiree Web Application

-The Next.js frontend application for Inkspire - an AI-powered infinite canvas for creative collaboration.
+The Next.js frontend application for Inkspiree - an AI-powered infinite canvas for creative collaboration.
 This modern React application provides an intuitive interface for creating, organizing, and collaborating on ideas through an infinite canvas experience.

 ## ✨ Features